-As no phase-shift from coral to macroalgal dominance was observed following the 1998 event, the prognosis was considered favourable for the potential recovery of these reefs.
+As no phase-shift to macroalgal domination was observed during the 1998 event, the prognosis was considered favourable for the potential recovery of these reefs.
 However, if coral cover is to recover to pre-disturbance levels, sound management will be required to ensure that suitable water quality is preserved through environmentally sound coastal and caye development and that adequate herbivore populations are maintained to control macroalgal growth.
-A resample of sites in 2005 indicated that recovery from the 1998 event has been slow with no recovery observed between 1999 and 2005 (McField, et al., 2008 (ed.
-Wilkinson et al., 2008)).
+A resample of sites in 2005 indicated that recovery from the 1998 event has been slow with no recovery observed between 1999 and 2005 (McField, et al. 2008 (ed.
+Wilkinson et. al.)).
 The most recent increase in macroalgal cover observed in 2010, following a combination of bleaching and earthquake impacts, is less positive.

-Bleaching of Belize's corals was observed in 2001, with 44.8% bleaching at a deep water site (post Hurricane Iris) (Bood, 2001), and again in 2005, with mean bleaching recorded at 27.9% and approximately 6.5% mean mortality (McField et al., 2008 (ed.
-Wilkinson et al., 2008)).
-Although bleaching during 2005 was observed at multiple sites the extent and effects of bleaching during the 2005 event was not considered significant (McField et al., 2008 (ed.
-Wilkinson et al., 2008)).
+Bleaching of Belize's corals was observed in 2001, with 44.8% bleaching at a deep water site (post hurricane Iris) (Bood, 2001), and again in 2005, with mean bleaching recorded at 27.9% and approximately 6.5% mean mortality (McField, et al. 2008 (ed.
+Wilkinson et. al.)).
+Although bleaching during 2005 was observed at multiple sites the extent and effects of bleaching during the 2005 event was not considered significant (McField, et al. 2008 (ed.
+Wilkinson et. al.)).